How to Paint a Fence with a Paint Spray Gun

 - Nearby trees and shrubs

 The Wagner Control Pro 130 comes with the parts and accessories needed to paint your fence or deck.
-If you're using stain, however, you will need to order a spray tip for stains.
-Check here for these accessories.
+If you're using stain, however, you will need a spray tip for airless spraying stains.

 To get started with using this paint sprayer, there are some prep things you need to do before you start spraying.
 Consult the included manual for more details, but in summary, you’ll need to:

-- STEP A: Prime the paint sprayer with water.
+- Step A: Prime the airless paint sprayer with water.

-- STEP B: Prime the paint sprayer with your paint (or stain).
+- Step B: Prime the airless sprayer with your paint (or stain).

 - STEP D: Test the spray gun (with the tip) on a piece of scrap wood or cardboard to make sure it's spraying properly.

-Consult the manual for how to clean up the paint sprayer, but for water-based paints like the one I used on my fence, I followed these steps.
+Consult the owner's manual for complete instructions on how to clean up the paint sprayer.
+I used a water-based paint on my fence, and these are the cleanup steps I followed:

 - De-pressurize the spray gun.